rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

-# JackrabbitRelay
+# Equilibrium

-Jackrabbit Relay is an API endpoint for stock, forex and cryptocurrency exchanges that accept REST webhooks.
+The byproduct of the Jackrabbit Savings Account and a grid bot....
+(This needs work)

 ## Disclaimer